osm-search/gb-postcode-data/README.md

                        --volume $PWD/workdir:/data \
                        gb-postcode-data-convert

+            sleep 10 # wait for postgresql to be ready

             docker exec -t gb-postcode-data-converter /app/convert.sh

 5. Now you have new files `gb_postcode_data.sql.gz` and `gb_postcodes.sql.gz` in your working directory.